lftp(1) General Commands Manual lftp(1)

 cls [OPTS] files...

-information according to format options.
-The difference between `ls' and `cls' is that `ls'
+formation according to format options.
+The difference between `ls' and `cls' is that `ls' re‐

 the needed information.